After that triumphant first day in the saddle I immediately booked more lessons.

 My dopey grin didn’t help matters.

 Five months later I’m much more confident.
 My horses agree.
-Menessen, the Farm’s champion stallion, tested me for four face-reddening months after he’d been so incredibly obliging that first time, but now, acknowledging my growing skill and confidence, he’ll respond immediately to most cues.
+Menesson, the Farm’s champion stallion, tested me for four face-reddening months after he’d been so incredibly obliging that first time, but now, acknowledging my growing skill and confidence, he’ll respond immediately to most cues.
 Laura, another superb teacher there, commented last week that I’ve begun to earn his respect.
 These days he’ll rarely show annoyance (such as flattened ears, or stopping dead, then refusing to move forward).

 I so want to avoid those embarrassing admonishments.